CarrieForle/really-optimized-english/layout/ahk/readme.md

-`Xarty.ahk` is a plain layout without extended layer or any fancy stuff.
+`Xarty.ahk` is a plain layout without extend layerh or any other fancy stuff.
+`Xarty-with-extend.ahk` is a layout implementing multiple extend layers.
+Presumably, requires AHK v2+